See a list of Ministry Programs by Clicking Here!

 What is Ministry?

-Ministry is the area of study and practice that is related to the delivery of Christian beliefs and the spreading of faith.
-Individuals will be well acquainted with the bible and gospels, utilizing the words contained therein as the foundation of faith and preaching that is aimed at education and enlightening individuals.
+Ministry is the area of study and practice that is often related to the delivery of Christian beliefs and the spreading of faith.
+Individuals who invest time in this field of study will become well acquainted with the bible and gospels, utilizing the words contained therein as the foundation of faith and preaching.

 For students considering a degree in ministry, it is important to understand the span of programs available to choose from within ministry.
 Accredited colleges and universities offering ministry programs can include: